CodeSpotlight/oss-codespotlight/README.md

 ---

-## **How This Site Fits into Code Spotlight**
+## **How This Site Fits into CodeSpotlight**
 This website serves as the primary point of interaction for potential interns and participants:
 - **For Interns**: They can apply for tracks, explore projects, and track their progress.
-- **For Visitors**: They can learn about Code Spotlight, read updates, and even contribute to the program as non-official participants.
+- **For Visitors**: They can learn about CodeSpotlight, read updates, and even contribute to the program as non-official participants.
 - **For Contributors**: They can help enhance the website as part of their open-source contributions.

 ---

 ## **Community and Support**
-Join the Code Spotlight community to stay connected:
+Join the CodeSpotlight community to stay connected:
 - **Discord/Slack**: [Link to chat community]
 - **GitHub Organization**: [Link to GitHub org]